Resources Available to You

 Records Available to You

-In addition to the microfilm listed above, the National Archives at Denver also holds original records that may be useful to genealogists.
+In addition to the resources listed above, the National Archives at Denver also holds original records that may be useful to genealogists.
 A partial listing of these records include:

 - Homestead records (record group 49)